Tristana (film): Differences from the novel

 Buñuel was quite critical of Pérez Galdós' novel despite being a fan of the author, finding it kitschy, predictable, and among the author's worst works.
 Nonetheless, he believed that it would make an excellent film adaptation, though made some notable changes.

-In the novel, Tristana resignedly marries don Lope in order for him to receive his inheritance.
-Also different from the novel is Saturno's increased role—barely mentioned in the novel, he is Tristana's third love interest in the film.
+In the novel, Tristana resignedly marries Don Lope in order for him to receive his inheritance.
+Another difference from the novel is Saturno's increased role—barely mentioned in the novel, he is Tristana's third love interest in the film.

 Release

 The film premiered in Madrid on March 18, 1970, and opened in theatres on March 29.
 It opened in France on April 28 after a screening at the Hyères Film Festival, and in Italy in June.
 In the United States, it screened at the New York Film Festival in September and had a limited release in New York City and Los Angeles later that year.
 It also screened out of the main competition at the 1970 Cannes Film Festival.